-X-ray Photoelectron Diffraction
+X-ray Photoelectron Spectroscopy and Diffraction

 In a typical photoelectron diffraction experiment, a sample is illuminated by a photon beam, which induces the emission of electrons from the core levels of the surface atoms.
 The difference between the energy of the incoming beam and the kinetic energy of the ejected electron corresponds to the measured binding energy of the photoelectron.
 In XPD, this energy is monitored as a function of the photoelectron kinetic energy and emission angle.
 Along its path to the detector, the emitted electron can undergo a series of scattering processes from the atoms surrounding the emitting atom.
 This leads to interference between the direct and the coherently scattered components of the photoelectron signal.
 The resulting interference pattern is determined by the path-length differences and the scattering phase shifts between the electron waves.
 In this respect, XPD provides a direct structure determination tool and is best suited for applications on periodic surfaces, such as oriented single crystal surfaces, ordered adsorbate layers on crystalline substrates, or thin epitaxial films.
 Due to its high sensitivity to the surface structural details on the local scale, an XPD analysis can also be performed on systems lacking long-range periodicity, e.g., small atomic surface complexes and supported nanoclusters.